badfish5150/sniffez/README.md

 FEATURES:
 -----------

-Not much to say right now,, the plan is to implement:

-  1. Sniffing to a postgresql/mysql database
+  1. Sniffing to a sqlite3
+  2. GET requests parsing
+TO DO:
+  1. Logging into MySQL
   2. Attackers traceback
+  3. POST Logging

 COPYRIGHT:
 -----------